-This is the SPI data input pin.
-Data is clocked into the device on the rising edge of SCK.
-When \overline{CS} is logic low, this pin is used to communicate with a series of 8-bit commands.
+In SPI mode, this is the SPI data input pin.
+Data are clocked into the device on the rising edge of SCK.
+When $\overline{\text{CS}}$ is logic low, this pin is used to communicate with 8-bit commands, followed by data bytes that can be 16, 24 or 32-bit wide.
 The interface is half-duplex (inputs and outputs do not happen at the same time).

-Each communication starts with a chip select falling edge followed by an 8-bit command word, entered through the SDI pin.
-Each command is either a Read or a Write command.
-Toggling SDI after a Read or a Write command when \overline{CS} is logic high has no effect.
+Each communication starts with a chip select falling edge, followed by an 8-bit command word entered through the SDI pin.
+Each command is either a READ or a WRITE command.
+Toggling SDI during a READ command has no effect.

-In 2-Wire Interface mode, this is the OSR1 logic select input pin (see Section 7.0 "2-Wire Serial Interface Description" for the logic input table for OSR0 and OSR1).
-The pin state is latched when the MODE changes to 2-Wire Interface mode, and is relatched at each watchdog timer reset.
+In 2-Wire Interface mode, this is the OSR1 logic select pin.
+See Section 7.0 "2-Wire Serial Interface Description" for the logic input table for OSR0 and OSR1.
+The pin state is latched when the mode changes to 2-Wire Interface mode and is relatched at each Watchdog Timer Reset.